 Using mice from multiple sources successfully increased the inter-animal variation.
-One alternative approach that has been used in some CDI studies is to associate mice with human microbiotas (47–52).
-However, a major caveat to this method is the substantial loss of human microbiota community members upon transfer to mice (53, 54).
-Additionally with the exception of 2 recent studies (47, 48), most of these studies associated mice with just 1 types of human microbiota either from a single donor or a single pool from multiple donors (49–52).
+One alternative approach that has been used in some CDI studies is to associate mice with human microbiotas (48–53).
+However, a major caveat to this method is the substantial loss of human microbiota community members upon transfer to mice (54, 55).
+Additionally, with the exception of 2 recent studies (48, 49), most of these studies associated mice with just 1 type of human microbiota either from a single donor or a single pool from multiple donors (50–53).
 This approach does not aid in the goal of modeling the interpersonal variation seen in humans to understand how the microbiota influences susceptibility to CDIs and adverse outcomes.
 Importantly, our study using mice from 6 different sources increased the variation between groups of mice compared to using 1 source alone, to better reflect the inter-individual microbiota variation observed in humans.

 Another motivation for associating mice with human microbiotas is to study the bacteria associated with the disease in humans.
 Decreased Bifidobacterium, Porphyromonas, Ruminococcaceae and Lachnospiraceae and increased Enterobacteriaceae, Enterococcus, Lactobacillus, and Proteus have all been associated with human CDIs (7).
 Encouragingly, these populations were well represented in our study, suggesting most of the mouse sources are suitable for gaining insights into the bacteria influencing C. difficile colonization and infections in humans.
 An important exception was Enterococcus, which was primarily absent from University of Michigan colonies and Proteus, which was only found in Taconic mice.
 The fact that some CDI-associated bacteria were only found in a subset of mice has important implications for future CDI mouse model studies, but also models the natural patchiness of microbial populations in humans.

 Other microbiota and host factors that were outside the scope of our current study may also contribute to the differences in C. difficile colonization dynamics between sources of mice.
-The microbiota is composed of viruses, fungi, and parasites in addition to bacteria, and these non-bacterial members can also vary across sources of mice (55, 56).
-While our study focused solely on the bacterial portion, viruses and fungi have also begun to be implicated in the context of CDIs or FMT treatments for recurrent CDIs (35, 57–60).
-Beyond community composition, the metabolic function of the microbiota also has a CDI signature (20, 46, 61, 62) and can vary across mice from different sources (63).
+The microbiota is composed of viruses, fungi, and parasites in addition to bacteria, and these non-bacterial members can also vary across sources of mice (56, 57).
+While our study focused solely on the bacterial portion, viruses and fungi have also begun to be implicated in the context of CDIs or FMT treatments for recurrent CDIs (35, 58–61).
+Beyond community composition, the metabolic function of the microbiota also has a CDI signature (20, 47, 62, 63) and can vary across mice from different sources (64).
 For example, microbial metabolites, particularly secondary bile acids and butyrate production, have been implicated as important contributors to C. difficile resistance (33, 44).
 Interestingly, butyrate has previously been shown to vary across mouse vendors and mediated resistance to Citrobacter rodentium infection, a model of enterohemorrhagic and enteropathogenic Escherichia coli infections (23).
-Evidence for immunological toning differences in IgA and Th17 cells across mice from different vendors have also been documented and (64, 65) could influence the host response to CDI (66, 67).
-The outcome after C. difficile exposure depends on a multitude of factors, including age, diet, and immunity; all of which are also influenced by the microbiota.
+Evidence for immunological toning differences in IgA and Th17 cells across mice from different vendors have also been documented (65, 66) and could influence the host response to CDI (67, 68), particularly relevant for C. difficile strains that induce more severe disease than C. difficile 630.
+The outcome after C. difficile exposure depends on a multitude of factors, including genetics, age, diet, and immunity; all of which also influence the microbiota.